 - 4. Who is the right partner?

-Features are important, but an ERP is only as good as the support you get and the engagement from your staff.
-Partnering with Eagle Business Software is going to set you up for success not only during the implementation/onboarding phase but more importantly for the 5-10 years of support, training and business process optimization afterward.
+Features are important, but an ERP software solution is only as good as the support you get and the engagement from your staff.
+Partnering with Eagle Business Software is going to set you up for success not only during the implementation/onboarding phase but more importantly for the 5-10 years of support, training, and business process optimization afterward.

 Providing these areas of your business with a robust set of collaborative tools will improve their speed, efficiency, and the quality of their output, thus, growing your business!

-Organizations go through stages of growth, very similar to the maturation of a children.
+Organizations go through stages of growth, very similar to the maturation of a child.
 A start-up must be nurtured, protected, and cared for to make it to the next stage.
-The growth phase is where the company has enough profits to invest into itself.
-The maturity phase is where your business is growing steadily year over year, have a strong cash position, a recognized brand, and predictable cash flow.
+The growth phase is where the company has enough profits to invest in itself.
+The maturity phase is where your business is growing steadily year over year, has a strong cash position, a recognized brand, and predictable cash flow.
 The renewal/decline phase is also a place where, if a business doesn’t work at staying relevant, they risk a decline and potential closure.

 This phase is when you begin to fund the growth of your business by making investments that set you up for success.
-Beginning to invest in educating your employee’s so they continue to bring value to your clients as they grow.
-Investing in strengthening the backbone of your company to operate at a new level of quality, consistency, and efficiency that is scalable symptomatically bring with it the high value benefit of lower overhead costs, reporting on your integrated business areas, and your clients having a better customer experience.
+Beginning to invest in educating your employees so they continue to bring value to your clients as they grow.
+Investing in strengthening the backbone of your company to operate at a new level of quality, consistency, and efficiency that is scalable symptomatically brings with it the high-value benefit of lower overhead costs, reporting on your integrated business areas, and your clients having a better customer experience.

-The growth phase will require an investment of in order to fund this growth.
+The growth phase will require an investment in order to fund this growth.
 You can either invest some of the business profits (retained capital), seek investors, or finance it through a bank.
-There are options when growing a business and you will know which avenue is best for your company.Busy Season Vs. Slow Season
+There are options when growing a business and you will know which avenue is best for your company.Busy Season Vs. Slow Season [back to top]

-When you are in the growth phase of your business and decide to invest in a tool to improve management and day to day operational functions timing is everything.
-Every industry as a seasonality to it, and businesses ebb and flow with the busy and slow times of the industry.
+When you are in the growth phase of your business and decide to invest in a tool to improve management and day-to-day operational functions timing is everything.
+Every industry has seasonality to it, and businesses ebb and flow with the busy and slow times of the industry.
 Implementing a solution that is so foundation to your business during a busy season is a recipe for disaster.
 It is best to begin planning when you are busy and implement during the slow season.
-For most industries in the north east the slow season tends to be the winter time, right after the holidays, Q1.
+For most industries in the northeast, the slow season tends to be the wintertime, right after the holidays, Q1.
 A typical ERP implementation can take 6 months to a year, Eagle Business Software has seen an average of 3 months!
 This can vary based on the complexity of your business.
-When in the planning phase take into account the “ramp up time” or training time needed for your users to become acclimated with this new tool.
+When in the planning phase take into account the “ramp-up time” or training time needed for your users to become acclimated with this new tool.